 Clone Your Site in MyKinsta

-Log in to MyKinsta, click on WordPress Sites in the left sidebar, and click the Add site button in the upper right corner.
+Log in to MyKinsta, click on WordPress Sites in the left sidebar, click the Add site button near the upper right corner, and select Create new site in the dropdown menu.

 On the Add site page, click the Clone an existing environment option and click Continue.